SITE MENU

 When the fishing boats have just come in with their catches, you might see some seals in the harbour looking for the odd fish that could come their way.

-When on boats in this region, I have seen alsorts of marine creatures, so you stand a good chance of seeing some interesting wildlife here.
-The last time I took the ferry, I am pretty sure I saw porpoises.
+When on boats in this region, I have seen alsorts of marine creatures including minke whales, dolphins and porpoises, so you stand a good chance of seeing some interesting wildlife here.

-The Mallaig and Morar Highland Games are on 5 August 2007.
+The Mallaig and Morar Highland Games are usually early in August.

-More info about Mallaig on the Road to the Isles Online Tour
+More info about Mallaig on the Road to Isles web site.

 MORAR (3 miles south of Mallaig)